 Are you using a email@example.com type address?
 Don’t.
 “Donotreply” addresses are very cold and make you seem unreachable.
 Instead, try to be personable.
 A good practice is to use emails that include names like firstname.lastname@example.org and make sure your subscribers know you are always available to have a quick chat.

 It feels a bit unnecessary to explain why landing in spam is not good for business.
-Instead let’s go over some practices that speak to why your emails land in spam so that next time you avoid them.
+Instead let’s go over some practices that speak to why your emails land in spam so that the next time you can avoid them.
 Using deceptive subject lines or including spam-triggering words in your email such as amazing, promise, free-deal are the easiest way to land in spam.
 Image heavy campaigns, having too many links, not having SPF, DKIM or DMARC validation, low engagement rates and high spam complaint rates are several other ways you can guarantee you’ll be landing in spam.
 While there’s no magic formula to avoid spam, and once in a while, the best of brands do, it’s important to keep a check on your spam rates and ensure that you take corrective action after you spot a higher than usual spam rate.

 Hey we all make mistakes, but the point of this post is to anticipate them and prevent them!
 Also, it’s not the end of the world f you slip up once in a while.
 Email marketing like most other marketing vehicles is a constantly evolving and constant trial and error.
 The more you do it, the better you get it.
 We also have a list of brilliant recovery emails that you can send if you do happen to make a booboo!